 But y’know – if you can’t beat them, join them.

 A strong factor in why this trip was so good was because of the girls in my hostel dorm.
 They were so friendly and fun from the get go and we had a good team to enjoy Oktoberfest to its full potential.
+You definitely need to book your Oktoberfest accommodation in advance if you want to go.

 I loved those few days!